albertz/commandergenius/readme.txt

 It will output the exact line in your source where the application crashed.

-Also, if your application does not work for unknown reasons, there may be the case when it exports some symbol that clash with exports from system libraries - run checkExports.sh to check this.
+If your application does not work for unknown reasons, there may be the case when it exports some symbol that clash with exports from system libraries - run checkExports.sh to check this.

+If your application fails to load past startup SDL logo with error

+I/dalvikvm( 3401): Unable to dlopen(/data/data/com.svc/lib/libapplication.so): Cannot load library: alloc_mem_region[847]: OOPS:  1268 cannot map library 'libapplication.so'. no vspace available.

+that means you're allocating huge data buffer in heap (that may be C static or global buffer variable).
+Use command "objdump -x libapplication.so", it might output something like this:

+Sections:
+Idx Name          Size      VMA       LMA       File off  Algn 13 .bss          0b64544c  00051670  00051670  0005066c  2**3

+and below

+0848c8c8 g     O .bss   0320a000 decoder_svc_PictureBuffer_RefY

+which means your BSS segment eats up 191 Mb of RAM, and symbol 'decoder_svc_PictureBuffer_RefY' eats up 52 Mb, while heap memory limit on most phones is 16 Mb.

 License information
 ===================